 What is statistical significance?

-Statistical significance is a type of measurement that tells us how confident we can be that the results of our analysis are accurate and did not happen by chance, accident, or error.
+Statistical significance is a type of measurement that tells us how confident we can be that the results of our analysis are accurate and did not happen by chance or by accident - an "oops," if you will.
 This measurement is only used when we are:

-- Testing the relationship between two things, such as the relationship between race/ethnicity and standardized test scores or the impact of education levels on individual incomes.
+Testing the relationship between two things, such as the impact of education levels on individual incomes.

 What it isn't